lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial3/tutorial.rst

     pair_style lj/cut/coul/long 10
     kspace_style ewald 1e-5
     special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 1.0 angle yes

+.. admonition:: Optional: follow this tutorial using LAMMPS-GUI
+    :class: gui

+    To set up this tutorial, select ``Start Tutorial 3`` from the ``Tutorials`` menu of LAMMPS--GUI and follow the instructions.
+    The editor should display the content corresponding to **water.lmp**.

 With the unit style ``real``, masses are in g/mol, distances in Å, time in fs, and energies in kcal/mol.
 With the ``atom_style full``,